Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Theoretical Guarantees

 A key feature of \cref{thm:DCSBM:noise:recovery} is that it holds for any $\alpha \in \bbR$.
 As such, NetFlipPA provides practitioners flexibility in choosing $\alpha$, namely in their choice of how aggressively to degree-normalize the data.
 Notably, downstream of selecting the embedding dimension, the choice of $\alpha$ influences community detection, namely recovery of node community memberships as encoded in informative eigenvectors of the \normadj matrix.
 This aspect, including the problem of optimizing $\alpha$ was studied in \cite{ali2017improved} for the setting where the degree heterogeneity parameters $\{q_{i}\}_{i=1}^{n}$ are independent and identically distributed.

 Along similar lines, \cref{thm:DCSBM:noise:recovery} does not require explicit assumptions on the population eigenvectors, i.e., on the eigenvectors of \cref{eq:model:DCSBM:expectedA}.
 As such, NetFlipPA is applicable even when the community sizes are very imbalanced.
 In models with low-rank population structure and diverging spiked eigenvalues, such an imbalance would typically lead to spectral localization (i.e., mass concentrating on one or several entries of individual eigenvectors) and in turn to poor performance for spectral clustering.
 However, in the present setting with non-diverging spiked eigenvalues, eigenvector delocalization still holds for the family of \normadj matrices we consider, as established by \cref{thm:DCSBM:approx:L:signflip:decay}.
-Indeed, selecting the correct embedding dimension is in some sense a less stringent problem than obtaining clustering guarantees, and it does not rely on the amount of community membership information encoded in the leading population eigenvectors.
+Indeed, selecting the correct embedding dimension is in some sense a less stringent problem than obtaining clustering guarantees, and it does not rely on the amount of community membership information encoded in the extreme population eigenvectors.
+Prior work in \cite{ali2016performance}, which considers the DCSBM setting from \cite{ali2017improved} and choice $\alpha = 1$, studies properties of informative leading eigenvectors for establishing clustering recovery guarantees but does not consider the problem of dimension selection.
+Indeed, our work complements \cite{ali2016performance} which derives the phase transition where eigenvector-based clustering becomes asymptotically possible, determines the alignment between dominant eigenvectors and block membership vectors, and explores the implications of conjectured component-wise eigenvector asymptotic normality, the latter of which is further investigated for SBMs in \cite{kadavankandy2019agf}.